 device guides for instructions.

-What devices are compatible with Wi-Fi Calling?
+Devices that are compatible with Wi-Fi Calling.

 My device isn’t listed.
 When will Wi-Fi Calling be available?